graphicsdesk/jupyter-starter/README.md

 $ mv README.story.md README.md
 ```

+3. Run `pipenv install`, which installs all the packages listed in `Pipfile` (a file that keeps track of all the packages we want.)

-3. Initialize the repository and commit the starter code:
+4. Initialize the repository and commit the starter code:

 ```sh
 $ git init